 If you neglect to file your claim within these time periods, or see a doctor right away, it’s going to be harder for you to collect payment for any losses or injuries.

-There is no reason for you to wait.
-Immediately after you have been injured, call our offices at NKP and you’ll hear from one of our skilled South Florida personal injury lawyers within 24 hours.
+There is every reason for you not to wait.
+Immediately after you have been injured, call our personal injury attorneys at NKP and you’ll hear from one of our skilled South Florida lawyers within 24 hours.
 We will do everything in our power to get you the compensation you deserve.
-Our team has over 100 combined years of the experience and resources needed to help win your case.
+Our team of attorneys has over 100 combined years of the experience and resources needed to help win your case.
 We handle all kinds of personal injury cases, including, but not limited to, car accidents, slip-and-fall accidents, bicycle and motorcycle accidents, pedestrian and crosswalk accidents, premises liability, negligent security, boating and cruise ship accidents, Uber car accidents and wrongful death.
 With offices in Aventura, Brickell, Plantation and Lakeland, our team of personal injury lawyers at NKP is ready and available to represent clients from all over Central and South Florida.

 If someone else has caused your injury, you are eligible to file a claim.
 Accidents that fall into this category tend to include those involving cars, trucks, bicycles, motorcycles, boats, or even pedestrian accidents.
 While in some cases it may be very clear who was at fault, sometimes it can be a little muddy.
 This is why it’s so important to have an expert personal injury lawyer by your side to help fight for your rights.